 Room and board, application fee, books, equipment, lab fees, parking, and other personal expenses are not paid by the fellowship.

 Monthly stipend amounts indicated on the

 Fellows must complete and submit a Payroll Deduct Form to have these fees removed from their stipend.

 Tenure for students who begin their fellowship in autumn is mid-August through mid-August of the following year.

-Tenure for students who begin their fellowship in summer will be from mid-May through mid-August of the following year.
+Tenure for students who begin their fellowship in summer will be from mid-May through mid-May of the following year.